datastax/cassandra/src/java/org/apache/cassandra/index/sai/VECTOR.md

 3. Merge/deduplicate the result with a `RangeUnionIterator` that maintains PK ordering.
 4. Materialize each row from storage.
 5. Compute the vector similarity score for each row.
-6. Returns the top k rows.
+6. Return the top k rows.

 ```mermaid
 ---